-Be consistent: Companies often approach professional development with renewed vigor at challenging times but development isn’t something you tackle once a year.
+Be consistent: Companies often approach professional development with renewed vigour at challenging times but development isn’t something you tackle once a year.
 It requires continual effort.
 The team needs to feel that management cares about the development path of each individual and it is not an ad-hoc firefighting exercise!

 Direction is key: Ensure individual goals and tasks are clearly defined so employees can follow a path successfully and feel they are getting direction from their manager – this must feed into the organisation’s long-term goals so team members feel they are working towards a common outcome.